wangdicoder/JueJinClient/README.md

 A react-native app simulating JueJin App, which can run on both Android and iOS platforms.

+## This project has deprecated because JueJin has encrypted the dataflow so that this project can't get any data from its website.

 **React-Native Version: 0.36**

 This project currently uses these dependencies: